 If you’re new to CDK for Terraform, the best place to get started is with the hands-on tutorials on HashiCorp Learn.

-Stay tuned for a follow-up Community Office Hours on October 27, where the Pocket team will do a more thorough walkthrough of their codebase, recommended architecture, and best practices.
+There's also a new follow up office hours, where the Pocket team does a more thorough walkthrough of their codebase, recommended architecture, and best practices.